Shamsipour Technical College: History

-The college was first founded in 1964 with the name Higher Institute of Accounting by Aziz Nabavi (The father of Iranian accounting).
+The college was first founded in 1964 with the name Higher Institute of Accounting.
 The center was later renamed to Tehran Institute of Technology.
 At that time it was equipped with mainframe computers and Learning Resource Center and was administered under the supervision of American advisers from MIT university and by that time was named "American College".

+IEEE STVC Student Branch

+The student branch of the International Institute of Electrical and Electronics Engineers (IEEE) was established in this faculty under the name "STVC STUDENT BRANCH" on May 24, 2017, and on June 4, 2017, with the issuance of a license from the Iran Section, "IRAN SECTION" officially started its activities.
+In April 2024, after years of inactivity, the branch was reactivated.